 Pet owners should be informed about the potential health risks of parasitic infestation, not only to their pets, but also to family members and all people living within the vicinity of their pets.

-Additional information and resource materials can be obtained at www.esccap.org.
+Additional information and resource materials can be obtained at www.esccap.org compound) class Arachnida, sub-class Acari by zoological nomenclature.
+In this guideline ticks and mites are acarids.

-APPENDIX 1: Glossary
+APPENDIX 1 - GLOSSARY